 I can’t find real empirical data on this question, so this is largely an anecdotal claim.
 Some light evidence in suggested by Amlund et al, who showed <50% free recall minutes later, even when readers knew it was a test.

-This observation is unfortunate for many reasons, but among them: Conceptual understanding is unlikely without detailed knowledge of fundamentals and Complex ideas may be hard to learn in part because their components overflow working memory.
+This observation is unfortunate for many reasons, but among them: Deep understanding requires detailed knowledge of fundamentals and Complex ideas may be hard to learn in part because their components overflow working memory.

 Amlund, J. T., Kardash, C. A. M., & Kulhavy, R. W. (1986).
 Repetitive Reading and Recall of Expository Text.
 Reading Research Quarterly, 21(1), 49. https://doi.org/10.2307/747959